Hydro-Meteorological hazards#

 Although not a hazard layer, it can be accounted for in addition to the ARUP layer.

 Landslide hazard description can rely on either the NASA Landslide Hazard Susceptibility map (LHASA) or the derived ARUP layer funded by GFDRR in 2019.
 This dataset considers empirical events from the COOLR database and model both the earthquake and rainfall triggers over the existing LHASA map.
-The metric of choice is frequency of occurrence of a significant landslide per km2, which is however provided as synthetic index (not directly translatable as time occurrence probability).
+The metric of choice is frequency of occurrence of a significant landslide per sq km, which is however provided as synthetic index (not directly translatable as time occurrence probability).

-Fig. 13 Example from the ARUP landslide hazard layer (rainfall trigger, median): Pakistan.
-The continuous index is displayed into 3 discrete classes (Low, Medium, High) according to thresholds set by ARUP (Low: <0.01; Moderate: 0.01-0.1; High: >0.1).#
+Fig. 12 ARUP landslide hazard layer.
+The qualitative index is displayed into 3 discrete classes (Low, Medium, High) according to thresholds set by ARUP (Low: <0.01; Moderate: 0.01-0.1; High: >0.1).#

 Tropical cyclones#